Transistor computer: Early commercial fully transistorized large-scale computers

 The Philco Transac models S-1000 scientific computer and S-2000 electronic data processing computer were early commercially produced large-scale all-transistor computers; they were announced in 1957 but did not ship until sometime after the fall of 1958.
 The Philco computer name "Transac" stands for Transistor-Automatic-Computer.
 Both of these Philco computer models used the surface-barrier transistor in their circuitry designs, the world's first high-frequency transistor suitable for high-speed computers.
 The surface-barrier transistor was developed by Philco in 1953.

 RCA shipped the RCA 501 its first all-transistor computer in 1958.

 In Italy, Olivetti's first commercial fully transistorized computer was the Olivetti Elea 9003, sold from 1959.

 IBM

 IBM, which dominated the data processing industry through most of the 20th century, introduced its first commercial transistorized computers beginning in 1958, with the IBM 7070, a ten-digit-word decimal machine.
-It was followed in 1959 by the IBM 7090, a 36-bit scientific machine, the highly popular IBM 1401 designed to replace punched card tabulating machines, and the desk-sized 1620, a variable length decimal machine.
+It was followed in 1959 by the IBM 7090, a 36-bit scientific machine, the highly popular IBM 1401 designed to replace punched card tabulating machine, and the desk-sized 1620, a variable length decimal machine.
 IBM's 7000 and 1400 series included many variants on these designs, with different data formats, instruction sets and even different character encodings, but all were built using the same series of electronics modules, the IBM Standard Modular System (SMS).